It's sad - Australia is a world leader in deforestation and species extinction.

 4. We’re experts in our field

 Our Australian team includes a range of expert specialists, about half of whom are scientists with marine biology, ecology, zoology or forest conservation backgrounds.
 You can meet each of our Australian program scientists and learn about what they do here.
-Being part of a global team working across 74 countries means we can also draw on the 400 other scientists employed by The Nature Conservancy globally including the talents of our global Chief Scientist, Dr Hugh Possingham.
+Being part of a global team working across 70 countries and 9 territories means we can also draw on the 400 other scientists employed by The Nature Conservancy globally.

 5. Our work has the highest impact